amora197/GT-Plotting/README.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+This documentation is also avaioable in the `GT-Plotting Documentation in ReadtheDocs <https://gt-plotting.readthedocs.io/en/latest/>`_

 GT-Plotting Documentation
 =========================